Acting Games | Drama Exercises and Games for Kids and Adults

 3. Alternate between the commands to warm them up and get them used to performing the actions.

 4. Call a stop.
-Tell students that jump is crouch, crouch is jump, shush is “Hi there!” and “Hello!” is shush.
+Tell the group that jump is crouch, crouch is jump, shush is “Hi there!” and “Hello!” is shush.

 5. Now freely change between all the options, trying to catch them out.